caco3/kim5/README.md

 After making the archive, it is manually uploaded here to Github and then to https://store.kde.org/p/2307290/.

 ## Developement
-Generate desktop files like for release and then try changes with:
+Try to make a release (see above) and then try your changes changes with:
 ```
 servicemenuinstaller install kim6_$VERSION.tar.gz
 ```